 Click the Labels link to add custom labels to your application.

-Click Create to create the application and see its build status in the Topology view.
+Click Create to create the application and a success notification is displayed.
+You can see the build status of the application in the Topology view.

 You can use the JAR files in the Topology view of the Developer perspective to deploy your Java applications.
 You can upload a JAR file using the following options: